Adiabatic Fast Passage Spin Manipulation Measurements in Solid Polarized Targets: Spin-1 lineshape and vector/tensor polarimetry

 where \(r_s(R_j,T_{s,j})\) is the equilibrium asymmetry ratio at coordinate \(R_j\) for a local effective spin temperature \(T_{s,j}\) \cite{Clement:2023eun}.
-This allows the effective spin temperature to vary across the line while preserving a physically consistent relationship between the two overlapping transitions.

-Hole burning and AFP distortion are introduced through a coupled response of mirrored bins.
-If a local depletion \(\Delta a_{\pm,j}\) is produced in one branch, the overlapping branch responds according to the rates-response relation
+Hole burning and AFP distortion are introduced through a coupled response of mirrored bins,

 after convolution with a finite-width RF-response kernel that accounts for field inhomogeneity, circuit bandwidth, and the nonzero spectral width of the manipulation.
-For AFP data this kernel is allowed to depend on sweep direction and sweep rate so that the same framework describes both localized hole burning and sweep-history-dependent AFP distortion.
+For AFP data this kernel may depend on sweep direction and sweep rate, allowing the same framework to describe localized hole burning and sweep-history-dependent AFP distortion.

-The complete model is fit to the digitized spectrum with weighted nonlinear least squares, using a constant point-by-point uncertainty determined from the RMSD of the signal tails as described in Sec.~\ref{subsec:errors}.
-The fit returns a single manipulated spectrum with shared global line parameters and a coupled set of local response amplitudes.
-The fitted component areas \( I^{\pm}=\int S_{\pm}(\omega)\,d\omega \) are then converted to \(P\) and \(Q\) through Eqs.~(\ref{eq:Pn_from_areas}) and (\ref{eq:Qn_from_areas}), with statistical uncertainties propagated from the full covariance matrix of the joint fit.
+The complete model is fit to the digitized spectrum with weighted nonlinear least squares, using a constant point-by-point uncertainty determined from the root-mean-square deviation (RMSD) of the signal tails as described in Appendix~\ref{subsec:errors}.
+The fitted component areas \(I^{\pm}=\int S_{\pm}(\omega)\,d\omega\) are then converted to \(P\) and \(Q\) through Eqs.~(\ref{eq:Pn_from_areas}) and (\ref{eq:Qn_from_areas}), with statistical uncertainties propagated from the full covariance matrix of the joint fit.